uk-ar/key-combo/README.md

 *key-combo* is an Emacs package that provides "cycling" key-binding.
 Multiple commands are executed sequentially with a repeated keypress of a single key.
-Besides single key, a whole cords of keys could be bound to a command in order to create complex "smart operators".
+Multi-key cords can also be bound to a sequences of characters or commands in order to create complex "smart operator" effects.

 ## Instalation